 Social anxiety is an anxiety disorder that causes a fear of social interaction.
 People who have social anxiety disorder tend to avoid social situations because they’re so worried about doing something embarrassing or being judged by others.

-Most people don’t like the idea public embarrassement, but social anxiety is an extreme fear that can affect your day-to-day functioning.
+Most people don’t like the idea public embarrassment, but social anxiety is an extreme fear that can affect your day-to-day functioning.
 People with social anxiety may avoid going out in public or engaging in conversation with others.
 They may feel excessively anxious while at work or school.
 A slightly embarrassing or awkward moment could seem catastrophic to someone who has social anxiety.

 Social anxiety can feel different for everyone who experiences it.
 For some people, the disorder mostly involves excessive worry or ruminating on past events.
 For others, social anxiety manifests in physical health symptoms, too.
 Social anxiety can cause a racing heartbeat, rapid breathing, nausea, muscle tension, or dizziness.